madhavms/DJANGO-BLOG/README.md

 A Blog Project has been implemented with user authentiction and facility to create posts and other CRUD features(CRUD:Create Read Update Delete) and make comments.

-A Chat feature is also provided as a separate project with redirects to and from the Blog.
+A Chat feature using channels is also provided as a separate project with redirects to and from the Blog.

 Requirements:
 1.BLOG_PROJECT: